BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC

 Section 2: Dues

-The Board of Directors sets the dues structure for each category.
-Among individual memberships, the rate for students and for retired faculty/staff will be less than that for faculty/staff/general public.
-The membership year begins on the 1st of January each year, and renewals are due by the 31st of December of each year.
-The membership renewal structure can be changed by the Board of Directors without changes in the bylaws.
+The Board of Directors, henceforth referred to as “the Board,” sets the dues structure for each category.
+Among individual memberships, the rate for students and for retired/part-time faculty/staff will be less than that for others.
+The membership year begins on the date of registration, and renewals are due either annual or biennially depending on the membership purchased.
+The membership renewal structure can be changed by the Board without changes in the bylaws.
 The Treasurer is responsible for informing members about the Society’s dues structure, renewal dates, and changes in dues.

-A second face-to-face meeting will be held yearly at which the president and chief financial officer or the president’s and the chief financial officer’s designees shall report on the activities and financial condition of the corporation; and the members shall consider and act upon other matters as may be raised consistent with any notice requirements set forth in the bylaws.
+At this annual business meeting of the Society, the President and Chair of the Finance Subcommittee or the President’s and the Chair of the Finance Subcommittee’s designees shall report on the activities and financial condition of the corporation; and the members shall consider and act upon other matters as may be raised consistent with any notice requirements set forth in the bylaws.

 The members present, either in person or by proxy, at the annual business meetings shall constitute a quorum for conducting the business of the Society.
-Each Member present has one vote.
-Institutional and organizational members shall designate one person to vote on behalf of the institution or organization.
-The Secretary keeps a record of the meetings and an approximate count of the Members who attend the business meeting.
+Each member present has one vote.
+The Historian keeps a record of the meetings and an approximate count of the members who attend the business meeting.

-Members wishing to bring motions to the floor at the annual face-to-face meeting must submit the motion to the president one month prior to that meeting.
+Members wishing to bring motions to the floor at the annual business meeting of the Society must submit the motion to the President one month prior to that meeting.

 A member may vote in person or by proxy.
 A member may appoint a proxy to vote or otherwise act for the member by signing an appointment form personally or by an attorney-in-fact.
 Any form of proxy which is clear and understandable shall be acceptable.
 A proxy and its signature shall be acceptable whether delivered as an originally signed document or delivered electronically.
 An appointment of a proxy is revocable by the member.